junaidrahim/DownloadGator/README.md

 2. Wget (built-in in linux, need to install on windows)
 3. Python 3

-The server is started using ngrok.
+The server is started hosted ngrok.
 When the server starts, a message with the url is sent to the Telegram bot **@downloadgator_bot** (Download Telegram from Google Playstore)

 **Add your telegram user id in the `main.py` file on line 65, else it won't work.**
 **You can get your id from the @get_id_bot in Telegram**